-The vulnerabilities related to upcasts in TR 24772-1 clause 6.43 apply to Java.
+The vulnerabilities related to upcasts in TR 24772-1 clause 6.44 exists in Java.

+The vulnerabilities related to unsafe casts do not exist in Java since there are no unsafe casts.

 Downcasts from a superclass to a subclass in the same type hierarchy is legal and will not be flagged by the compiler.
 In the following example, Subclass extends Superclass, and declares method().
 BadDowncast declares a main() method that instantiates Superclass.
-BadDowncast then downcasts this object to Subclass and assign the result to Subclass.
-However, if the assignment was allowed, the application would fail when it tried to execute subclass.method().
-This occurs due to the JVM attempting to call a nonexistent method, because Superclass doesn't declare method().
-The JVM determines that there isn’t a method() in Superclass and would throw a ClassCastException.
+BadDowncast then downcasts this object to Subclass which raises the exception ClassCastException, because the instance currently designated by subclass is not an instance of Subclass.
+If, however, the value of Superclass were an instance of Subclass, the downcast will succeed and subclass.method() will be called.

 class Superclass